ivanlxl/COMP2042_CW_hcyil1/README.md

 - Theme Selection
 - Grid selection
 - Display score at end
-- Win Screen leading to Scoreboard
-- Lose Screen leading to Scoreboard
+- Win / Lose Screen leading to Scoreboard
+- Quit button at Highscore scene

 Implemented but not working features
 - Only spawn new cells when the existing cells have moved Attempt : create a temporary cell that stores the values of the previous layout of the board before the user preses an arrow key.
 If the current board matches the previous version of the board, no cells were moved.
+- JUnit
+Attempt : Most likely due to file dependencies, but when I load Maven in to create JUnit tests, i can run my JUnit tests, but errors occur when trying to run application.
+If I don't load Maven, I can run my application but not JUnit tests.
+Temp.
+Solution : Run all JUnit tests with Maven, then copy paste them into the project without Maven.
+JUnit tests wont be able to run in this file, but it exists.

 Not implemented features with reason of why they were not implemented
 - Highscore lists displays automatically.
 Was able to display highscore list without user intervention, however, saving the new score proved a problem